Visit the Kinetico Water Systems website to:

 Many people feel hungry when they really are thirsty and dehydrated.
 Try drinking a glass of water, and then see how you feel.
 Drinking water may be all you need to feel satisfied, or you may discover that you truly are hungry and need to eat.

-Not everyone needs eight, eight-ounce glasses of water each day.
+Not everyone needs eight, two hundred twenty-seven gram glasses of water each day.
 Some people may need less, while others need far more.

 How to increase your water consumption